Greenup County, Kentucky

 Greenup County is a county located along the Ohio River in the northeastern part of the U.S. state of Kentucky.
 As of the 2020 census, the population was 35,962.
 The county was founded in 1803 and named in honor of Christopher Greenup.
 Its county seat is Greenup.

 Greenup County is part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area.

 History

 Located with its northern border formed by the Ohio River, Greenup County was organized by an act of the General Assembly of Kentucky on December 12, 1803, from Mason County, which included the majority of eastern Kentucky at the time.

 Three courthouses have served Greenup County.
 The first courthouse, built of logs, was replaced by a brick structure in 1811.

-Law and government

-The current officials of Greenup County are: